-This year we again took part in Active Schools week with this year being extra special as we were recently awarded our first ever Active Schools flag.
-All classes got to take part in a variety of activities from Crossfit to Athletics, Basketball to Fencing, Yoga to Dance.
+As an Active School we take part in Active Schools week each year.
+In 2019 we received our first ever Active Schools flag.
+During Active Schools Week all classes got to take part in a variety of activities from Crossfit to Athletics, Basketball to Fencing, Yoga to Dance.
 Classes also had a chance to go on our local river walk and enjoy a healthy picnic.
 The whole school also engaged in a ‘flash mob’ to our Green School song ‘Fresh Prince of Clean Air’.
 This dance combined our Green School and Active school themes.
 Below is our video showing our highlights of the week.
 Well done to the Active Schools Committee on organising a terrific week!

 C.B.S Primary seeks to provide a whole school inclusive approach to the teaching of Physical Education.
 We seek to ensure physical education in our school is built on the principles of variety and diversity.
 The range of activities available to the children in our school, allow students to engage in a wide variety of movement activities appropriate to the level of development of each child.